-Not every Carnival ship has them, but the larger ships will often have waterslides or even waterparks.
-No one would confuse these spots with massive land-based parks, but they are plenty for kids on a short cruise.
+Ships will often have waterslides or even waterparks.
+No one would confuse these spots with massive land-based parks, but they are plenty for kids on a cruise.
 One thing to note is that for pools and waterparks your kids need to be potty-trained before they are allowed to use the area.

 Each ship you sail on Carnival will have a spa, with all sorts of amenities and treatments for you to enjoy.
 Whether you want a massage… or acupuncture… or a manicure… or any other service, you’ll be covered.
+You can also buy a day pass to go enjoy the sauna, thermal beds, and more.
 While most activities on the ship are free, you will have to pay for any spa treatments you receive.
 Prices are higher than what you’ll usually find on land, but that’s the price you pay for treatment on the ship.

 A favorite of both kids and parents, Camp Ocean is Carnival’s kids club on their ships.
 In effect, it’s a place where you can drop your kids off (free of charge!) and let them have a great time while Mom and Dad enjoy their vacation too.
 There are separate groups within Camp Ocean, depending on the age of your kiddo.
 This way kids are grouped with similar ages and activities can be better suited to their age level.
 If you’re a parent you should definitely take advantage of this free service to allow yourself some time to relax.

 Video games may not be your thing… but if you have kids they will likely love the arcade.
 Similar to the ship’s casino, the arcade is just like you’d find on land, only smaller.
 There are shooting games, air hockey, skill cranes, and more.
 The arcades can sometimes be hard to find as they aren’t that big and can be tucked away.
 Check out your specific ship’s deck plan to see exactly where it is.